geotools/geotools/docs/user/tutorial/datastore/read.rst

   of our DataStore.

-  The method signature may be more complicated than expected, we certainly did not talk about Query or Transactions when we implemented our PropertyDataStore.
+  The method signature may be more complicated than expected, we certainly did not talk about Query or Transactions when we implemented our CSVDataStore.
 This is something that AbstractDataStore is handling for you and will be discussed later in the section on optimisation.